November 11, 2016

 PathwayConnect now accepts applications after the deadline on a standby basis.
 Applicants are admitted if room is available in the online course sections.
 Since its launch, 93 percent of standby applicants have been enrolled.

-Pathway’s Advising Profile asks students to provide insights into their background and educational goals, helping advisors properly counsel and encourage students during their time in PathwayConnect and as they make future plans.
+BYU-Pathway’s Advising Profile asks students to provide insights into their background and educational goals, helping advisors properly counsel and encourage students during their time in PathwayConnect and as they make future plans.

 “Give Me Five”